 ‘It's almost impossible to think there is a story out there like Alexander Khan's.
 He has risked death threats to tell this tale - It was worth the risk.’
-(David Willetts, The Sun)
+(David Willetts, The Sun, newspaper)

 ‘A true story of courage & inspiration.’
-(Jasvinder Sanghera, CEO Karma Nirvana)
+(Jasvinder Sanghera CBE, CEO Karma Nirvana)

 ‘An incredible story – not just because of the pain of separation from his mother but also of the brutality and trauma that followed.’
-(Alison Shalaby, Director, Reunite International)
+(Alison Shalaby OBE, CEO Reunite International)

 Alexander Khan did not have the easiest start to life.
 Born to a white mother and an Asian father in the racially divided years of the 1970s, his world collapsed when he was snatched from his mother following the breakdown of his parents' marriage.

 When his father died suddenly, Alexander's step family in Lancashire stepped in and raised him.
 But they showed him no love, nor kindness of any sort.
 At the age of 13 he is sent to Pakistan for a ‘holiday’ - one that was planned to last a lifetime.
 He was abducted by an uncle and sent to Haqqania, a fundamentalist madrassa (Islamic school) on the Pakistan/Afghanistan border now notorious for training some of the Taliban's top scholars and fighters.

 Alexander spoke no Arabic and had little knowledge of the Qur’an.
 He was beaten and tortured regularly for such 'crimes' by his teachers and mocked by other students.
 Having just turned 14, Alexander had to find a way to escape and try to make it back to his fathers village.
 Even there he was not safe.